Ensemble Kalman Methods: A Mean Field Perspective: Introduction

-Sections \ref{sec:SE}, \ref{sec:CT} and \ref{sec:IP} are all organized according to the flow of ideas displayed in Figure \ref{fig:flow}.
+Sections \ref{sec:SE}, \ref{sec:CT}, \ref{sec:IPDT} and \ref{sec:CTI} are all organized according to the flow of ideas displayed in Figure \ref{fig:flow}.
 Indeed, starting from a probabilistic perspective, that describes the evolution of the filtering distribution, it is possible to formulate mean field maps whose sample paths on state space are equal in law to the filtering evolution.
-Since it is typically not tractable to identify these maps explicitly, it is of interest to determine mean field maps whose sample paths are only approximately equal in law to the filtering evolution.
-This leads to the idea of second order mean field models whose sample paths have law with first and second order moments which match those of the filtering distribution, conditional on the prediction step in the filtering cycle.
-Particle approximations of these second order mean field maps are then used to derive implementable numerical algorithms which form the class of ensemble Kalman methods.
+Since it is typically not tractable to identify these maps explicitly, it is of interest to determine mean field maps whose sample paths are only \emph{approximately} equal in law to the filtering evolution.
+This leads to the idea of second order mean field models whose sample paths have law with first and second order moments which match those of a Gaussian approximation of the Bayesian data incorporation step.
+Particle approximations of these second order mean field maps are then used to derive implementable numerical algorithms which are the ensemble Kalman methods implemented in practice.

-Section \ref{sec:C} concludes, and in particular highlights open problems in the area which might be of particular interest to the mathematical community.
-The appendices in Sections \ref{sec:AA} and \ref{sec:AB} are devoted to pseudo-code for the algorithms introduced and to background on the underlying example that we use throughout the paper.
-The appendices in Sections \ref{appendix:C} and \ref{sec:AC} provide underpinning material on mean-field maps and on stochastic integration.
+Section \ref{sec:C} concludes, and in particular highlights open problems in the area, of potential interest to the mathematical community.
+The appendix Section \ref{sec:AA} is devoted to pseudo-code for the algorithms introduced in this paper.
+The appendix Section \ref{sec:AB} contains background on the underlying Lorenz '96 model problems that we use throughout the paper in a number of illustrative numerical experiments.
+The appendices in Sections \ref{appendix:C} and \ref{sec:AC} provide underpinning material on mean field maps and on stochastic integration.
+Section \ref{sec:AGF} contains some observations linking different flows, in the manifold of Gaussian probability measures, that arise in the main body of the text.